What Are Molecular Sieve Beads and How They Work?

 How to Store Molecular Sieve Beads

-Sieve beads are best stored in metal containers away from any source of heat or humidity.
+Sieve beads are best stored in air tight containers away from any source of heat or humidity.
 Temperatures should be around 60°F to 80°F with humidity levels between 0 and 70%.

 How to Choose the Right Molecular Sieve Beads